Mathilde Harviken

-Mathilde Hauge Harviken (born 29 December 2001) is a Norwegian Football player who plays for Rosenborg.
+Mathilde Hauge Harviken (born 29 December 2001) is a Norwegian footballer who plays for Serie A club Juventus and the Norway national team.

+Club career

-She debuted in Toppserien when she played for Fart in 2019.
+She debuted in Toppserien when she played for FL Fart in 2019.
 She signed for Røa in June 2020, who also played in Toppserien at the time.
 In December 2021, she signed for Rosenborg.

+Juventus

+On 9 January 2025, Harviken signed a contract with Juventus until 30 June 2027.

+International career

 She has played matches for several Norway youth national teams, including U15, U16, U17, U19 and U23.